SosirisTseng/BEBI-5009/docs/julia/01-basics.md

 β = 3.0 # \beta<TAB>
 ```

 Ask Julia if you do not know how to type it.
-(Only in interactive session like REPL or IJulia notebooks)
+(Only in interactive sessions like REPL or IJulia notebooks)

 ```julia
 ?π